 Milk - The Devil in Disguise?

-Milk is a controversial food.
+Cow's milk is a controversial food and it certainly may not be healthy for human beings.
 Some believe it is unnatural for any species that has been weaned to continue to consume the milk of another species.
 Others believe that milk causes allergies or contains a microbacterium which wreaks havoc with our immune system.

 If milk is a cause of type 1 diabetes the disease ought to be very prevalent in societies where a lot of milk is drunk.
 The obvious focus would be the Masai people of Kenya who consume very large quantities.
 The problem is that they do not seem to get type 1 diabetes.
 Professor Elliott decided to ask New Zealand milk scientists whether the milk drunk in Kenya was in any way different from that drunk here in New Zealand.
 The scientists revealed that there was a difference in a protein component of the Masai milk which involved the structure of the casein molecules.
 That type of milk is now designated A2, while the variety commonly consumed in New Zealand is designated A1.
 (Milk is made up of carbohydrates, fats and proteins.
 The precise nature of the protein content is determined by the genetic makeup of the animal producing the milk.
 Milk protein is made up of approximately 5% whey protein and 21% casein protein.
 It is the nature of the casein which can vary among different animals, breeds and species.)